uvilla/inverse17/05_Poisson_SD/Poisson_SD.md

+---
+title: Poisson SD
+layout: default
+use_math: true
+---

-# Example: Coefficient field inversion in an elliptic partial differential equation
+# Coefficient field inversion in an elliptic partial differential equation

 We consider the estimation of a coefficient in an elliptic partial differential equation as a first model problem.
 Depending on the